Empty

 object

 Declare secrets your model needs at runtime, such as API keys or access tokens.
-Store the actual values in your workspace settings.
+Store the actual values in your organization settings.

 Never store actual secret values in config.
-Use null as a placeholder—the key name must match the secret name in your workspace.
+Use null as a placeholder.
+The key name must match the secret name in your organization.

 secrets: